 As a result, thousands of tenants were overcharged rent for years.
-HMGDJ won a historic case before the New York State Court of Appeals earlier this year forcing landlords to give such tenants rent stabilized leases and making it possible for tenants to obtain refunds.
+HMGJ won a historic case before the New York State Court of Appeals earlier this year forcing landlords to give such tenants rent stabilized leases and making it possible for tenants to obtain refunds.

 Landlords take the case to the Supreme Court